 Each funding body highly encourages co-sponsoring programs and proposals who also have financial assistance outside of this request process.
 Please note, we do not fund position lines or other graduate assistant salaries from this fund however, we will accept funding requests that include paying students to work

-Annual Application Process (Closed)
+Annual Application Process (Open - Due April 15)

 - Application form will open to the SMU community between April and May.
 Please note, you must submit one form for EACH program/initiative.
 You will need to include a budget proposal with your request.
 Please refer to the template for required information.

 - Completed applications will be reviewed by the sub-committee on funding.

 - A comprehensive funding recommendation will be made by the sub-committee to the entire Commission.
 Once final decisions are made, applicants will be notified (at the end of April/beginning of May).